Nigeria’s market profitable for investors, says Osinbajo - Nigeria Today

 Nigeria’s market profitable for investors, says Osinbajo

-Acting President Yemi Osinbajo has said Nigeria is one of the most profitable places in the Economic Community of West African States (ECOWAS) sub-region for business and investment.

-He spoke at the Presidential Villa while receiving the Foreign Minister of Indonesia, Mrs Retno L. P. Marsudi.
+Acting President, Yemi Osinbajo, has declared that Nigeria is one of the most profitable places in the ECOWAS sub-region for business and investment.
+Osinbajo spoke yesterday when he received the Foreign Minister of Indonesia, Mrs. Retno Marsudi at the Presidential Villa, Abuja.

-In a statement by the Senior Special Assistant on Media and Publicity, Laolu Akande, yesterday, the Acting President said with the country’s large population and size, it has a prerequisite market for profitable returns on any investment and business.

-Citing the success of Indomie, one of the products by an Indonesian company in the market, Prof. Osinbajo said: “There is much room to increase the volume of trade between both countries.
+He said with her large population and size, “Nigeria has a prerequisite market for profitable returns on any investment and business.”
+Citing the success of Indomie, one of the products by an Indonesian company in the Nigerian market, Osinbajo, according to a statement by his Senior Special Assistant on Media and Publicity, Mr. Laolu Akande, said, “there is much room to increase the volume of trade between both countries.”

-“Nigeria is one of profitable places for business and investment because there is always market for them and government is creating a good and friendly environment for investment to thrive.”

 He said Indonesia should take advantage of the on-going economic diversification process, especially in the agricultural sector, adding that Nigeria could be exporting agro-allied products to Indonesia.

-“About 10 days ago, we signed Executive Orders for Ease of Doing Business, we have a 48-hour visa regime and all that.
-There is a friendly business environment,” he assured.

-Earlier, the Foreign Minister said she came to the country with 200 business people and had visited Lagos as her country is ready to kick-start business relationship with Nigeria.
+Earlier, the Foreign Minister said she came to the country with 200 business people and had visited Lagos, as her country is ready to kick-start a business relationship with Nigeria.

-Mrs. Marsudi also solicited the establishment of Palm Oil Producing Council between Nigeria and Indonesia, stressing that countries producing palm oil should work together in order to benefit maximally from the market.
+Marsudi also solicited the establishment of Palm Oil Producing Council between Nigeria and Indonesia, stressing that countries producing palm oil should work together in order to benefit the market maximally.

-The post Nigeria’s market profitable for investors, says Osinbajo appeared first on The Nation Nigeria.
+Meanwhile, the Acting President says Nigeria in the near future, would no more be a dumping ground for ICT products and services as government is committed to the establishment of Africa’s first $1 billion ICT company in Nigeria.

+He also expressed the government’s commitment to encourage the growth of indigenous ICT companies to world standards by providing policies that will help them thrive.

 Do you something awesome to share with the world?
 Click here to share